darkoperator/Posh-Sysmon/README.md

 Get-Command -Module Posh-Sysmon
 ```
 # Change Log
+## Version 0.4
+Version 3.0 is a full re-write om how rules work and new event types.
+This update is SysMon 3.0 only.
+If you wish to work on SysMon 2.0 rules I recommend you use version 0.3 version of the module.
+* When creating a new sysmon rule it will allow you to enable logging of event types supported.
+* Checks that it is only working with the proper XML schema for the rules.
+* Can now create specific filter for CreateRemoteThread event type.
+* Since Rules and Config got merger config functions (Get-SysmonConfigOptio, Set-SysmonConfigOption) where removed and replaced with Get-SysmonHashingAlgorithm and Set-SysmonHashingAlgorithm
 ## Version 0.3
 * Tons of fixes do to a bad re-facor.
 * Filter creation is now done by specific funtions per event type.